outkit/elixir-client/README.md

 })
 ```

-### Rendering a message
-To support the use case of _rendering_ a message using the Outkit infrastructure, but sending it yourself, you can specify
-`render_only: true` in the message record.
-You may also want to set `sync: true` in these cases - see the next section.

-Once the message has been rendered, its data will contain a `text_body` field (all types), and `subject` and `html_body`
-fields for emails.
-These can then be fed directly to, say, a Mailgun client or SMTP server.
-See details below.

-### Synchronous processing
-For some use cases (sending emails from scripts, using Outkit as a renderer etc.), it can be desirable to have the
-API calls operate synchronously - ie. perform rendering/delivery immediately instead of queueing messages, and return the
-rendered message and (optionally) its delivery status in the data from the API call.
-This can be accomplished by setting
-`sync: true` in the submitted message.

-Note that this will incur additional costs (see [our pricing page](https://outkit.io/pricing) for details), and that each
-Outkit customer is only allowed a limited number of such requests (currently 100.000 per month), since they are more
-difficult and costly for us to scale.
-Customers that need additional synchronous requests can contact support to have their
-monthly limit raised.
-We expect to raise the default limit significantly when we more usage data.

 ### Retrieving a message
 You can retrieve the status and data of a message at any time.
 After the message has been rendered, we will also return the
 applicable rendered fields (`subject`, `html_body` and `text_body` for emails, `text_body` for SMS messages) so that you